appilon/terraform-graph/README.md

 terraform graph > graph.out
 terraform-graph graph.out
 ```
-Your browser should open with a D3 visualization.
+Your browser should open with a visualization.

-## Important Note
-Part of this hack assumes terraform outputs a graph with root `"[root] root"` (did not want to have to walk the graph and determine which node is the root).
-This may not be true in all cases but for a working example check out this repo and run terraform from `tf-example`.